Leasehold risk checklist

 Checklist

-• Collect at least 3 years of service charge accounts and this year's budget.
+• Collect at least two to three years of accounts plus the current budget and demand.

-• Compare budget vs actual spend and note repeated overspends.
+• Compare budgeted costs against actual spend and mark repeated overspends or balancing charges.

 Warning signals

-• Large year-on-year swings with no documented explanation.
+• Large year-on-year movements with no narrative explanation.

 Questions to ask

-• What explains the largest year-on-year service charge movement?
+• What explains the largest service charge movements in the last three years?

 Apply this to a live pack